Starfire III: Empires

 Starfire III: Empires is a 1981 board game published by Task Force Games.

 Gameplay

-Starfire III: Empires is a game that expands and incorporates the tactical game of Starfire into a grand strategic game of exploration and conquest.
+Starfire III: Empires is a game that expands the game system, and incorporates the tactical game of Starfire with a strategic exploration and conquest game.

 Reception

 William A. Barton reviewed Starfire III: Empires in The Space Gamer No. 47.
 Barton commented that "Overall, Starfire III: Empires does a good job of what it sets out to do – complicating and extending the Starfire system into a campaign game.
 If such appeals to be, and you already own Starfire and perhaps Starfire II, you should find it worth the buy."

 Steve List reviewed Starfire III: Empires in Ares Magazine #13 and commented that "Given an abstract combat resolution system, it could be a decent postal game played with a referee.
 All in all, it should be of interest mainly to fans of the existing Starfire games."